-This report, including the opinion, has been prepared for the Directors of the Company to comply with their obligations under External Audit rule 2.1 of the Solvency II firms Sector of the PRA Rulebook and for no other purpose.
-We do not, in providing this report, accept or assume responsibility for any other purpose save where expressly agreed by our prior consent in writing.
+This report, including the opinion, has been prepared for the Board of Directors of the Company in accordance with our letter of engagement dated 3 October 2018 and External Audit rule 2.1 of the Solvency II firms Sector of the PRA Rulebook as if it applied to the Company, and for no other purpose.
+We do not, in providing this report, accept or assume responsibility for any other purpose or to any other party save where expressly agreed by our prior consent in writing.

-Report on Other Legal and Regulatory Requirements
+Report on Other Matters